 Commercial 45

 Office/Professional 22

 Residential 6

 Vacant Structures 5

 Vacant Lots 17

-• Institutional/Public 8
+Institutional/Public 8

 Light Manufacturing 1

-• Parks and Open Spa ce 2
+Parks and Open Space ce 2

+and the contract of the contra

-TOTAL 106 30 .
+TOTAL 106

 2. Circulation

 As the Downtown streets follow original old territorial road patterns, they are somewhat narrow and difficult to navigate compared to newer street patterns in other areas of the city.
 Downtown is configured at angles along the Coosa River bank, resulting in some odd five point intersections.
 These intersections link the very core of the district and tend to carry alot of through traffic.
 Crosswalks for pedestrians do exist but are not very noticeable as the paint has worn and faded.
 Every building is fronted by sidewalks, though some are in need of repair and accessibility improvements.
 Parking is available at most storefronts, whether it be parallel or angular.
 Public parking lots adjacent to the core of Downtown are not well marked and are underutilized.
 The following itemizes parking locations and space numbers.